KrisSimon/duckdb-swift-vss/README.md

   </a>
 </p>

-## DuckDB Swift
+## DuckDB Swift with VSS
-DuckDB Swift is the native Swift API for DuckDB.
+DuckDB Swift is the native Swift API for DuckDB compiled with the VSS extension.
 It employs a modern Swift based API for clients across Apple, Linux and Windows platforms.

 ## DuckDB